Train Test Validation Split: Best Practices & Examples

 )

-Run the Docker command, and the worker will take a while to process your dataset.
+Run the Docker command, and the worker will take a while to process your data set.

-!docker run --shm-size=1024m --rm \
+docker run --shm-size=1024m --rm \

--v /d/lightly/cifar_images:/input_mount:ro \
+-v /path/to/cifar_images:/input_mount:ro \

--v /d/lightly/lightly:/lightly_mount \
+-v /path/to/lightly:/lightly_mount \

--e LIGHTLY_TOKEN=5d4931241a87a7c3cb9d40da3fb683c8231020ccd6cbd599 \
+-e LIGHTLY_TOKEN=YOUR_TOKEN \

 lightly/worker:latest